 You are permitted three attempts on each homework assignment.
 Your highest score achieved will be retained.
 The questions change between attempts.
 Students are encouraged to use all three attempts to practice with the course topics.
 Students may use all course resources while completing the homework.
+Students are also encouraged to use the internet to answer questions that may not have been deeply covered in the course materials.
+The goal is to expand your knowledge through exploration.
 There is no time limit on homeworks.